Ro-ya-cv4Africa/acvdatasets/README.md

   * GIS based mapping of land cover changes utilizing multi-temporal remotely sensed image data in Lake Hawassa Watershed, Ethiopia
   * Effects of Land cover change on Great Apes distribution at the Lobéké National Park and its surrounding Forest Management Units, South-East Cameroon.
 A 13 year time series analysis
   * Constructing a Visual Dataset to Study the Effects of Spatial Apartheid in South Africa

-### Computer Vision for Social Good
-  * An efficient object detection system for indoor assistance navigation using deep learning techniques
-  * Indoor objects detection and recognition for an ICT mobility assistance of visually impaired people
-  * Improved Use of Drone Imagery for Malaria Vector Control through Technology-Assisted Digitizing (TAD)
-  * Android-based object recognition for the visually impaired
-  * Characterisation of urban environment and activity across space and time using street images and deep learning in Accra
-  * Performance benchmarking of YOLO architectures for vehicle license plate detection from real-time videos captured by a mobile robot
-  * RailEnV-PASMVS: A perfectly accurate, synthetic, path-traced dataset featuring a virtual railway environment for multi-view stereopsis training and reconstruction applications
-  * PASMVS: A perfectly accurate, synthetic, path-traced dataset featuring specular material properties for multi-view stereopsis training and reconstruction applications
-  * Building and evaluation of an Algerian Cultural Heritage dataset using convolutional neural networks
-  * Multi-class Weather Dataset for Image Classification
-  * PASMVS: A perfectly accurate, synthetic, path-traced dataset featuring specular material properties for multi-view stereopsis training and reconstruction applications
-  * Dataset of photographed lightning events attaching to and around the Brixton tower, Johannesburg, South Africa for the 2015-2016 thunderstorm season.
-  * Kinship Verification from Gait?
-  * Unsupervised facial expressions recognition and avatar reconstruction from kinect
-  * Satellite Images to predict poverty
-  * Eyes on the Ground Image data
-  * Machine Learning Datasets for Crop Pest and Disease Diagnosis: Crop Imagery and Spectrometry Data
-  * Concrete Bridge Defects Identification and Localization Based on Classification Deep Convolutional Neural Networks and Transfer Learning
-  * Semantic attributes for people's appearance description: An appearance modality for video surveillance applications
-  * A Curated Dataset for Crack Image Analysis: Experimental Verification and Future Perspectives
-  * Historical-crack18-19: A dataset of annotated images for non-invasive surface crack detection in historical buildings
-  * Player identification in different sports
-  * An efficient object detection system for indoor assistance navigation using deep learning techniques
-  * SID-Avatar database: A 3D Avatar Dataset for virtual world research
-  * Automatic detection of archaeological sites using a hybrid process of remote sensing, Gis techniques and a shape detection algorithm
-  * Improved Use of Drone Imagery for Malaria Vector Control through Technology-Assisted Digitizing (TAD)
-  * Transfer Learning and Recurrent Neural Networks for Automatic Arabic Sign Language Recognition
-  * Applying Deep Learning and Computer Vision Techniques for an e-Sport and Smart Coaching System Using a Multiview Dataset: Case of Shotokan Karate
-  * RailEnV-PASMVS: A perfectly accurate, synthetic, path-traced dataset featuring a virtual railway environment for multi-view stereopsis training and reconstruction applications
-  * Benchmarking of wildland fire colour segmentation algorithms
-  * Database for Arabic printed text recognition research
-  * AHWR-Net: offline handwritten amharic word recognition using convolutional recurrent neural network
-  * Yarn Tensile Properties Modeling Using Artificial Intelligence
-  * Hausa Visual Genome: A Dataset for Multi-Modal English to Hausa Machine Translation
-  * Arasti: A database for Arabic scene text recognition
-  * Building and evaluation of an Algerian Cultural Heritage dataset using convolutional neural networks
-  * CASIA-Face-Africa: A Large-Scale African Face Image Database
-  * ZeroWaste Dataset: Towards Deformable Object Segmentation in Cluttered Scenes
-  * Tsetse fly wing landmark data for morphometrics
-  * Nigeria Food Ai Dataset
-  * Wax-MNIST

 ### Medical and Biological Vision
   * COVID19 classification using CT images via ensembles of deep learning models
   * Classification of artefacts in endoscopic images using deep neural network